-Over the years, I’ve worn the hats of exhibiting artist, art therapist, author, business consultant, influencer marketing strategist, keynote speaker, social media correspondent, podcaster, producer and most importantly mom and wife.
+Over the years, I’ve worn the hats of exhibiting artist, art therapist, author, business consultant, influencer marketing strategist, keynote speaker, social media correspondent, podcaster, producer, and (most importantly) mom and wife.
 If you search my name online, you can find links to most of this stuff and more.
 However, as much as I love the flavors of life, sometimes simplification is in order.
 I’ve come to a point where all the skills I’ve gathered must be put to use for one goal.

 As soon as I finished the initial draft, the perfectionist in me reared her ugly head.
 Growling and belittling and begging me to listen to her laundry list of potentially great, more likely disastrous ideas.
 I found myself overcome by an obsession with the craft of writing.
 In some ways it feels like I’ve created my own MFA program.
 Only the graduation date is elusive and depressing.
 The desire to edit this manuscript FOR THE REST OF MY LIFE is a terrifying possibility that keeps me up for nights on end.

 After attending a Writers Digest Novel Writing Conference I came to the realization that it was time to wrap up the final edits on this sucker.
 Time to spread your wings, Nightingale Dreams.
 As much as I’ve loved every moment of your now 68,000 word birthing process, I have too many stories to tell to get hung up on the first.

 I believe true beauty comes from the transformation that blossoms out of hardship.
-The unique embossment of adversity presses upon us all like a fingerprint marks our uniqueness.
+The unique embossment of adversity presses upon us like a fingerprint marks our uniqueness.
 My mission is to open your eyes.
 Invite you in.
 Stir your consciousness with a taste of awareness, so your life is altered just enough to make a difference.

 My purpose is to remind you that life is worth living even when it hurts.
 But, especially when it makes you smile.
 Thanks so much for stopping by.